vatesfr/xen-orchestra/@xen-orchestra/fs/docs/azurite.md

 **Replace `<VM_IP>` with the actual IP address of your VM where Azurite is running.**

+**The account name (devstoreaccount1) and key provided in the connection string above are the default credentials for Azurite.
+These credentials are publicly documented and can be used by anyone for local development and testing**

 ---

 ### 4. Perform Storage Operations